surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Some parameters can be activated or deactivated.
 If a slider appears transparent or is missing its handle, in some cases, it can be because the parameter is deactivated.
 To toggle it, simply use this option.

+#### Assign parameter to...
+This option allows to assign the right-clicked parameter to any MIDI CC.

 #### MIDI Learn Parameter...
 This is where you assign a MIDI controller to the desired slider.
 To abort MIDI learning on that parameter, simply right-click again and the option will now become **Abort Parameter MIDI Learn**.

+#### Clear learned MIDI (...)
+This option will be available if the selected parameter has already been MIDI learned.
+It allows you to clear that link (the existing link MIDI CC number will be shown in parentheses).

+#### Add modulation from...
+This menu entry allows to directly modulate the right-clicked parameter to any modulation source in Surge.
+Once a source is selected, a pop-up window will appear and allow you to enter the desired modulation amount form that source.

 #### Clear Modulation
 This menu also includes an easily accessible option to clear any or all modulation routings to a slider that is being modulated (those that have a blue tint) (see [Routing](#routing)).